PlamenRog/Rogocol/README.md

 # Rogocol
-a foss vpn protocol written in go
+A VPN protocol written in c